- Anti-Bullying Policy

-- Using any electronic communication device (texting, cell phones, social networks, etc.) to insult, threaten, or post untrue information or embarrassing photos about another student
+Using any electronic communication device (texting, cell phones, social networks, etc.) to insult, threaten, or post untrue information or embarrassing photos about another student

-at Our School will do the following things to prevent bullying:
+    Students at Solana Vista will do the following things to prevent bullying:

     - Refuse to bully others